Competent Crane Safety Solutions

-I would like to talk a little about crane safety.
+Today, I would like to talk a little about crane safety.
 I know that what I am enclosing is common knowledge to you, and hopefully they are things you use in your everyday duties.
-I just want to give you a refresher on some things, and maybe a few things you don’t know.
+I just want to give you a refresher on some things related to proper safety guard for cranes, and maybe a few things you don’t know.

 The hazards are many, being alert and aware of your surrounding are so important, following hand signals, watching for power lines and people, always check and double check before lowering and lifting the boom and hook.
 These are just a few things that come to mind.
 I am enclosing a list of safety suggestions and guidelines.
 I hope they are helpful and you can use them as you do your job.
-I have much more information available, so drop me a line if I can be of more help to you.
+We have much more information available, so drop us a line if we can be of more help to you.

 Make sure all cranes are safe for operation.
 Use rail clamps and wind indicators.
 Make sure the rated load markings are on the cranes.
 Maintain the proper clearances.
 Provide safe access to the cranes.
-Provide stops for all cranes.
+Ensure stops are provided for all cranes.
 Provide stops, bumpers, and rail sweeps for top-running bridgestyle cranes.
-Provide adequate guards on cranes.
+Always provide adequate guards on cranes.
 Make sure electrical equipment is safe.
 Use proper controllers.
 Have a warning device on the crane.
 Provide fire extinguishers.
 Provide safe switches.
 Store personal and work materials properly on bridgestyle cranes.